-4.5 Landscaping and Fencing
+4.6 Landscaping and Fencing

-- a) To ensure appropriate landscaping in commercial centres; and - b) To ensure the protection of existing trees on neighbouring residential zoned land. - c) To ensure the visual impact of development is minimised and integrated into the streetscape. - d) To improve the amenity of the local commercial centre.
+- a) To ensure appropriate landscaping in local centres. - b) To ensure the protection of existing trees on neighbouring residential zoned land. - c) To ensure the visual impact of development is minimised and integrated into the streetscape. - d) To improve the amenity of the local centre. - e) To create well landscaped and designed central open spaces.